DCC-EX/dcc-ex.github.io/docs/trackmanager/index.rst

 .. warning::
   :class: warning-float-right

-  This is not zero (0) stretching.
-We deliberately do not support the zero stretching address function found on Digitrax and Lenz command Stations.
+  *This is not zero (0) stretching*.
+We deliberately do not support the zero stretching address function found on Digitrax and Lenz command stations.
 The constant dual DCC electrical signal may damage certain types of older DC motors if left on for a long time. |BR| **So never put a DC locomotive on a DCC-EX DCC track.**

 *A first for the DCC & DC model railroading world.*